LINDA: 2009, AGE 47: Jun 24, 2009 | Age: 47

 Coping

 After arriving and trying to explain the pain I was having in my left side, which radiated down my pelvic area and lower back to my nicely padded seat, he scratched his head, leaving me to wonder whether he knew what I was talking about.
 He had no answers and ordered a few CA125 Marker Medical Home Test kits.
-I guess he thought it was all related to my womanly parts, sending me for a pap smear, a mammogram, an MRI of the back and, of course, the test that revealed it all: an ultrasound of the pelvic area and abdomen.
+I guess he thought it was all related to my womanly parts, sending me for a pap smear, a mammogram, an MRI of the back and, of course, the result that revealed it all: an ultrasound of the pelvic area and abdomen.

-If there were one thing I would like to see the medical profession do for women, it would be to make ultrasounds a routine HPV Lab test along with Paps and Mamos.
-Anyway, my Pap test came back fine, as did the mammogram.
+If there were one thing I would like to see the medical profession do for women, it would be to make ultrasounds a routine HPV Lab exam along with Paps and Mamos.
+Anyway, my Pap results came back fine, as did the mammogram.
 If the ultrasound had not been done, they might not have found the tumour, which was attached to the colon wall, thus causing the pain I was experiencing.

 A week later, I returned to my doctor for my results.